NethServer/docs/developer-manual/en/development_process.rst

 RPM Version numbering rules
 ===========================

-NethServer releases bring the version number of the underlying CentOS.
+NethServer releases carry the version number of the underlying CentOS.
 For example ``NethServer 7 beta1`` is based on ``CentOS 7``.

 Packages have a version number in the form **X.Y.Z-N** (Eg.